PAPA JOHNS USABILITY TEST

 Two out of three of the participants had some level of confusion, at some point, when ordering a pizza.

-All participants expressed their preference of making the complaints through human customer service rather than filling forms or writing emails.
+All participants expressed their preference for making the complaints through human customer service rather than filling forms or writing emails.

 Two of the participants, number 2 and 3, had trouble signing up for coupons without registering.